 Please review the applicable HSE Updates.

-- Company Safety Meeting Presentation: due this Fri 11 March 2022
+- Company Safety Meeting Presentation: due Fri 13 May 2022

 - If you have not already done so, please review the attached Company Safety Meeting and Employee training presentation and indicate that you have done so by replying to the email.